International Business & Consulting: International Human Resource Management

-The programme prepares students for positions as HR specialist, HR professional, or HR executive in companies active in the international area as well as positions in HR consulting firms and HR service providers.
-This objective is supported by the programme‘s strong international and strategic focus.
-In the public administration sector, the Master degree is recognised as a qualification allowing the holder to apply for posts in the senior civil service.
+The programme prepares students for positions as HR specialists, HR professionals, or HR executives in international companies as well as for positions in HR consulting firms and HR service providers.
+This objective is supported by the programme”˜s strong international and strategic focus.
+In the public administration sector, the Master degree is recognised as a qualification allowing the holder to apply for positions in the senior civil service.

 Courses are predominantly structured as interactive seminars and taught in English.
-The small group size facilitates direct dialogue and close contact between the students and the academic staff, enabling intensive work on case studies and fruitful and wide-ranging discussions.
+The small group size facilitates direct dialogue and close contact between the students and the academic staff, enabling intensive work on case studies as well as fruitful and wide-ranging discussions.

 |Faculty||Faculty of Business and Economics|